-At Hope Public Adjusters, we recommend you check to see if there are any special procedures that need to be followed to report damage due to lightning strikes.
-While some states do require that a lightning damage insurance claim is filed within 48 hours, most do not.
+At Hope Public Adjusters, we recommend you check if any special procedures need to be followed to report damage due to lightning strikes.
+While some states require that a lightning damage insurance claim be filed within 48 hours, most do not.
 Make sure to follow your state’s requirements, or consider using an online claim submission service.
 If you have any questions, don’t hesitate to contact your provider.
-In the event that you need help filing a claim following a lightning strike on your property, contact Hope Public Adjusters as soon as possible to partner with an experienced insurance adjuster and simplify an otherwise complex process.
+If you need help filing a claim following a lightning strike on your property, contact Hope Public Adjusters as soon as possible to partner with an experienced insurance adjuster and simplify an otherwise complex process.

-Do home insurance policies cover electrical wiring and appliances that are damaged by lightning?
+Do home insurance policies cover electrical wiring and appliances damaged by lightning?
 It depends.
-You should check with your agent to make sure that your particular policy covers these things.
-In most cases, your agent can write a custom policy to only include items that are specifically covered in your insurance policy.
+You should check with your agent to ensure that your particular policy covers these things.
+In most cases, your agent can write a custom policy only to include items that are specifically covered in your insurance policy.
 Make sure that your appliances are included.

 Computers are especially susceptible to damage and issues caused by power surges, even if you have these fragile electronic devices powered through a surge protector.

-It should be noted that computers, electronics, and appliance damage caused by lightning will not necessarily be covered by your existing home insurance policy.
-In most cases, you will need to request a custom policy with your insurance company in order to recover these damages.
-Most providers will offer you a form to fill out in order to determine the scope of the existing coverage and to make any necessary changes.
-If your coverage is suitable, you may be given the choice of selecting between having your computer or electronic equipment repaired or getting a full replacement at no additional cost to you.
+It should be noted that your existing home insurance policy will not necessarily cover computers, electronics, and appliance damage caused by lightning.
+In most cases, you will need to request a custom policy with your insurance company to recover these damages.
+Most providers will offer you a form to fill out to determine the scope of the existing coverage and make any necessary changes.
+If your coverage is suitable, you may be given the choice of selecting between having your computer or electronic equipment repaired or getting a complete replacement at no additional cost to you.

 Fixtures and Furniture Damage